slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - giving yourself permission to lose, automatically guarantees a loss.
 - i'm losing and i lost are too diffrent things.
 - we prefer to see winners as naturally talented rather then hard working. beacuse if it were reversed, what would that inply to us. -- Naval Ravikant*
+> *'If winning becomes too important in a game, change the rules to make it more fun.
+Changing rules can become the new game.' -- Kevin Kelly*
 -->

 > *'Maintain reserves.
 A man should not employ all his capacity and power at once and on every occasion.
 Even in knowledge there should be a rearguard, so that your resources are doubled.
 One must always have something to resort to when there is fear of a defeat.' -- Balthasar Gracian*